C (computer language) code mangler and language maker. Website. https://github.com/themanyone/crap

 Crap does include a tool for bootstrapping, however.
 Developers tweaking our

-engine should use make shared
+engine should use make shared and bootstrap_test to make sure everything

-works before installing untested crap
+works before installing untested crap.

 just anyone.
 Get a fresh pile from GitHub.